 Try to remember that these are your child’s offers of admission, not yours.
 That’s hard to come to terms with (it’s really, really, really hard), but it’s true.
 Maybe you’ll be the one helping pay the tuition.
 Maybe you’ve helped make decisions for your child up until this point.
-But right now, you need to include your child in the process.
-They’re the ones who may be living at a college for most of the next four years, so they deserve a say about where it’s going to be.
+But right now, you need to include them in the process.
+They’re the one who may be living at a college for most of the next four years, so they deserve a say about where it’s going to be.

 It’s a tough decision, and tougher still when it’s complicated with differing opinions.
 If you want to make this decision together, compromises will have to be made on your end as well as theirs.
 This isn’t a bad thing, and it doesn’t mean that neither of you will end up with what you want.
-Remember, there are millions of paths your child can take, and millions that can lead to happiness on both of your ends.
+Remember, there are millions of paths your child can take, and millions that can lead to happiness on both your ends.
 Let that be your end goal.
 We know it’s easier said than done, but reaching a compromise will be a lot less difficult if both of you commit to having each other’s best interests at heart.

 Offer Things for Them to Look For

 While we don’t advise you to tell your child where to go, that doesn’t mean you can’t help them with their decision.
 Talk to your child and suggest criteria they can use to evaluate their options.
 You can suggest they consider the size, convenience, and fit of each choice.
 Don’t tell them what to think about these criteria, but rather, ask open questions.
-“What do you think about the University of Giraffes’ campus?”
+“What do you think about the University of Giraffes’ academic opportunities?”
 “What are your thoughts on the location of Elephant College?”

 Deciding where to go to college is just another step in your child’s life.
 You can think of it as a practice round—you learning how to let your child take the reins, and your child learning how to take the driver’s seat.

 We know it’s hard.
 But you should know that if you’re having a tough time with this, you’re not the only one.
-Besides the millions of parents who are right there with you, your child might be a little freaked out too.
+Besides the millions of parents who are right there with you, your child might be a little freaked out, too.
 Listen to them and their concerns, and you’ll show you’re there for them.